Skip to content

 Zero-lift drag is a component buildup referenced to the reference area (lib/sim/aero.ts):

-Sources: S. F. Hoerner, Fluid-Dynamic Drag (1965); the drag treatment in the OpenRocket technical documentation; standard flat-plate friction correlations.
+Sources: S. F. Hoerner, Fluid-Dynamic Drag (1965); the drag treatment in the OpenRocket technical documentation; standard flat-plate friction correlations; the Sears–Haack / Von Kármán minimum-drag-body result and the published nose-cone drag comparisons for the wave-drag shape ranking.
 The drag model is the largest source of error — see limitations.

 Motors